Avaiga/taipy-getting-started-gui/step_07/ReadMe.md

     state.path = None
 ```

 This little code below assembles our previous page and this new page.
+The _navbar_ in the root page is present in both pages and is automatically able to switch pages through it.

 ```python